Akalanka47000/tasklist/readme.md

 ## Commands

 - `pnpm install` - Installs all dependencies for all workspaces
-- `pnpm dev` - Runs a development server for both client and server
+- `pnpm dev` - Starts both client and server in dev mode
+- `pnpm start` - Builds and starts both client and server

-## Running migrations
+## Running migrations and seeders

+- To run migrations - Navigate to the server workspace and run `pnpm migrate up` or `pnpm seed up`.

-- `pnpm migrate --filter server` - Runs migrations for the server workspace, or you could navigate to the server workspace and run `pnpm migrate`
+- To Rollback - Navigate to the server workspace and run `pnpm migrate down` or `pnpm seed down`

 </br>